 What happened at the end of Lost in Space?

 The end of this space opera sees the space family still being lost in space!
 Who would've thunk it?
-Even though it seems to be a cliché I think it is a great way to end the series - just how it started.
-My high-school English textbook always had such tales with unresolved endings.
+Even though it seems cliché I think it is a great way to end the series - just how it started.
+My high school English textbook always had such tales with unresolved endings.
 In any case, there are only a few directions you can take to end such a series:

-1. Let the series protagonists achieve their desired goal.
+Let the series' protagonists achieve their desired goal.
 It would mean the Robinsons making their way to the Alpha Centauri planetary system and setting down roots to start a colony.

-3. Keep the "space family" ( as the narrator puts it) lost in space, true to the name of the series.
+Keep the "space family" ( as the narrator puts it) lost in space, true to the series name.

 Why did Lost in Space get Cancelled?

-I really think there should have been at least a couple more series, but there were only three that were ready for viewership.
-Reasons for the cancellation of this hugely entertaining series vary from source to source.
-While the network that created this series, CBS, failed to provide any reasons as to why this wonderful series was canceled.
+I really think there should have been at least a couple more seasons, but only three were ready for viewership.
+Reasons for canceling this hugely entertaining series vary from source to source.
+The network that created this series, CBS, failed to provide any reasons as to why this wonderful series was canceled.

-Popular speculation states that the high costs of the series that included complex sets and actor salaries ended its life prematurely.
+Popular speculation states that the high costs of the series including complex sets and actor salaries ended its life prematurely.
 At the time, the interior of the Jupiter 2 spaceship was the most expensive set for a TV show at the time, coming in at around $350,000.

 The Lost in Space Forever DVD states that plummeting ratings and rising costs were the main reasons for the show's cancellation.
 The show's creator Irwin Allen said that season 3 viewers were mostly children leading to a drop in the audience with purchasing power.
 Since advertisers prefer selling ads targeted at decision-makers in the house, this meant lower ad revenues.